Seeing the Future More Clearly: How Machine Learning Can Transform the Financial Forecasting Process

 - Models that limit the ability to do insightful scenario analysis

 - Lack of integration with sales and operations forecasting

 These challenges and inefficiencies result in an inordinate amount of time taken to develop and update forecasts, and they can lead to significant forecasting errors.
 More importantly, this impacts decision-makers, who have to make critical business decisions relying on information that is not sufficiently insightful, accurate or timely.

 In a business environment marked by rapid change, economic uncertainty and technological disruption, maintaining the status quo with regard to forecasting is not a viable option.
 For finance executives seeking to improve their forecasting accuracy and processes, machine learning (ML) presents a unique opportunity to fundamentally transform financial forecasting.
 Machine learning technology, if implemented well, can, first and foremost, significantly improve the accuracy of forecasts, as we discuss further in this paper.
 In addition, these tools can be leveraged to automate forecasting models and perform computations on large data sets at high speeds.
 By automating the labor-intensive components of forecasting and improving predictions, analysts can focus on delivering higher value to decision-makers.

-“The incredible volume of data that is managed within any organisation on any given day can be overwhelming, making obsolete the traditional methods used to extract value from that data.
-Machine learning allows analysts to detect, identify, categorise and predict trends and outcomes, resulting in an organisation that is able to effectively compete in a big data world.
+“The incredible volume of data that is managed within any organization on any given day can be overwhelming, making obsolete the traditional methods used to extract value from that data.
+Machine learning allows analysts to detect, identify, categorize and predict trends and outcomes, resulting in an organization that is able to effectively compete in a big data world.
 The potential for change that machine learning brings can fundamentally transform key business processes such as financial forecasting.”